andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/strong-weak-and-unowned-sorting-out-arc-and-swift.md

 _Now_ we have a dilemma.
 While the `Animal` and the `Exhibit` continue to reference each other (so neither instance's memory can be freed), _nothing else does_ – there's no way to access either instance any more.
 Thus, a memory leak is created.

 But there's hope!
-In this &#8220;Optional, mutually dependent relationship&#8221; scenario, this is where the keyword `weak` comes into play.
+In this "Optional, mutually dependent relationship&#8221; scenario, this is where the keyword `weak` comes into play.

 <a name="breaking-strong-reference-cycle" class="jump-target"></a>

 ###### Breaking strong reference cycle

-The situation just described is what's known as a &#8220;strong reference cycle&#8221;.
+The situation just described is what's known as a "strong reference cycle&#8221;.

 Thankfully, there's a way to break those cycles and avoid memory leaks.